 Disconnection from nature is considered one of the major problems facing nature conservation.
-The term ‘connection to nature’ is frequently used to describe our attitude towards nature, our emotional relationship along with our knowledge and behaviour.
+The term ‘connection to nature’ is frequently used to describe our enduring relationship with nature, including emotions, attitudes and behaviour.

-Research suggests that people with a greater connection to nature are more likely to behave positively towards the environment, wildlife and habitats.
-Developing an emotional relationship between people and nature, connecting people, may be critical for future nature conservation.
+Research shows that people with a greater connection to nature are more likely to behave positively towards the environment, wildlife and habitats.
+Developing an enduring relationship between people and nature, connecting people, may be critical for future nature conservation.